Malibu Creek State Park: History

 The land that is now Malibu Creek State Park was inhabited by native Chumash people for millennia.
-The site of a village called Talepop has been uncovered by archaeologists in the northeast corner of the park.
-The Chumash were most famous for their wood plank canoes, which they used to travel the coastline for hundreds of miles.
-By the 1860s a few homesteads existed, including the Sepulveda Adobe, which still stands.
+The Chumash have a long history in the Calabasas and Malibu area that goes back thousands of years.
+Some of the earliest accounts of their encounter with Spanish expeditions in the 18th century are recorded by Miguel Costanso.
+Their presence has been traced back to 2500 BC with some records on artifacts excavated in the area pointing to 7,000 BC.

+Contemporary anthropologists and historical anthropologists like Alfred Kroeber theorize that the Chumash may have had contact with Pacific Islanders due to the Chumash’s use and production of the tomol.
+While the likeliness of this technology being created locally has been acknowledged, it has been speculated to be inspired by Polynesians due to the similarities between both culture’s maritime tools such as the harpoon, canoe, round shell fishhooks, etc. Additionally, these maritime tools were also present among the populations that resided on the Coast of Chile and Pacific Islanders.
+This technology was vital in Chumash society due to its ability to carry loads over long distances which would permit navigation on the pacific.

 In 1900 a group of wealthy Los Angeles businessmen created the Crags Country Club and purchased 2000 acre along Malibu Creek.
 In 1903 the 50 ft Century Dam was built nearby, creating a 7 acre lake that was later purchased by 20th Century Fox and named Century Lake.
 The three-level, 7500 sqft Crags Club Lodge was completed in 1910.
 Redwood trees were planted near the lake that same year.
 Also within park boundaries is the Rindge Dam in Malibu Canyon, built in 1926.
 The Crags Country Club ceased operations in 1936 and the lodge was torn down in 1955.